IDevelop22/node-devops/README.md

 2. Copy your application code and Docker Compose configuration to your EC2 instance.

-3. Run your Docker containers on the EC2 instance.
+3. Run your Docker compose up -f (dev or prod file) on the EC2 instance.

+### Future Improvements
+1. Add Tests and quality gates for sonarcube
+2. Extend jenkins pipeline to push images and have multiple environments (currently on prod is hosted,dev is run locally with docker compose)
+3. Use Managed database to decouple database from app server and allow for easy auto scaling
+4. Add server metric monitoring with auto scaling for app server

 ## Support and Contributions